linuxsimba/linuxsimba.github.io/_source/_posts/2016-07-18-vagrant-libvirt-performance.md

   post-up ethtool -s $IFACE speed 10000 duplex full
 ```

 This config is not perfect.
-Ethtool does not kick in all the time when you would
+Ethtool does not kick in all the time, resulting in inconsistent bonds or connectivity issues.
+For all nodes
-expect resulting in inconsistent bonds or connectivity issues.
-For all nodes that need stable network bonding, I stuck with the
+that need stable network bonding, I stick with the `e1000` NIC driver.
-`rtl8139` driver.
-I have not tried the e1000 driver yet.
-I guess I should try it.
-Maybe in my next major simulation.

 ## Tweak 4: Use kernel 4.x and higher